Aswin-Dot/Aswin-Dot/README.md

 - 👋 Hi, I’m Aswin Raj.
-Just a guy with huge dreams to accomplish, who codes for a living and watches sitcoms to keem myself calm.
+Just a guy with huge dreams to accomplish, who codes for a living and watches sitcoms to keem myself busy.
 - 👀 I’m interested in MERN stack development
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on any reactJS projects